-- If your product does not include HP Support Assistant, use this process to determine the BIOS version on your computer. - Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 42). - 2.
-Select Main, select System Information, and then make note of the BIOS version. - Select Exit, select No, and then follow the on-screen instructions. - If your product includes HP Support Assistant, you can also use this process to determine the BIOS version on your computer. - Type support in the taskbar search box, and then select the HP Support Assistant app.
+- If your product does not include HP Support Assistant, use this process to determine the BIOS version on vour computer. - Start Setup Utility (BIOS) (see Start Setup Utility (BIOS) on page 42). - 2.
+Select Main, select System Information, and then make note of the BIOS version. - Select Exit, select No, and then follow the on-screen instructions. - If your product includes HP Support Assistant, you can also use this process to determine the BIOS version on your computer. - Type support in the taskbar search box, and then select the HP Support Assistant app (select products only).